Embeddings of $k$-complexes into $2k$-manifolds: Introduction

-A special case, when $K = \Delta^{(k)}_n$ is a $k$-skeleton of $n$-simplex was considered in \cite{kuhnel94, volovikov96, goaoc-mabillard-patak-patakova-tancer-wagner17}.
-Volovikov~\cite{volovikov96} shows, for more general $M$, that there is no embedding $f\colon |\Delta^{(k)}_{2k+2}| \to M$ provided that $f$ induces a trivial map on (co)homology, which generalizes nonembeddability of $\Delta_{2k+2}^{(k)}$ in $\R^{2k}$.\footnote{Volovikov's result is in fact even more general in different directions.} Given a $(k-1)$-connected compact $2k$-manifold $M$ such that $k$-skeleton of $n$-simplex embeds into $M$, K\"{u}hnel conjectured an upper bound on $n$ depending only on $k$ and the Euler characteristic of $M$; see equation~\eqref{e:Kuhnel_chi} below.
+In relation to our second main goal, embeddability of the $k$-skeleton of $n$-simplex $\Delta^{(k)}_n$ to a $2k$-manifold was considered in \cite{kuhnel94, volovikov96, goaoc-mabillard-patak-patakova-tancer-wagner17}.
+Volovikov~\cite{volovikov96} shows, for quite general $M$, that there is no embedding $f\colon |\Delta^{(k)}_{2k+2}| \to M$ provided that $f$ induces a trivial map on (co)homology, which generalizes nonembeddability of $\Delta_{2k+2}^{(k)}$ in $\R^{2k}$.\footnote{Volovikov's result is in fact even more general in different directions.} Given a $(k-1)$-connected $2k$-manifold $M$ such that $k$-skeleton of $n$-simplex embeds into $M$, K\"{u}hnel conjectured an upper bound on $n$ depending only on $k$ and the Euler characteristic of $M$; see equation~\eqref{e:Kuhnel_chi} below.
 A weaker bound was proved in \cite{goaoc-mabillard-patak-patakova-tancer-wagner17}.
-As an application of our tools, we will show how this bound can be significantly improved (for PL manifolds).
-For comparison, in a recent far reaching work Adiprasito~\cite{adiprasito18_arxiv} proves the K\"{u}hnel bound under an additional assumption that the embedding is sufficiently tame.
-We do not need this assumption.
+As an application of our tools, we will show how this bound can be significantly improved (for compact PL manifolds\footnote{In fact, we are not sure from the statement of the conjecture in~\cite[Conjecture~B]{kuhnel94} whether it regards arbitrary (possibly non-compact) manifolds or whether it regards polyhedral manifolds discussed in the paper which are PL and closed (a fortiori compact).}).
+Such improvement also yields improved Radon and Helly type theorems on manifolds, which is our third goal.

-Finally, a special case when $k=1$ is a classical topic of embeddings of graphs in surfaces~\cite{mohar-thomassen01}; and, in particular, our work is related to Hanani--Tutte type results for graphs on surfaces~\cite{pelsmajer-schaefer-stasi09, fulek-kyncl17arxiv, fulek-kyncl18arxiv}.
+Finally, in a special case when $k=1$ our research coincides with a classical topic of embeddings of graphs in surfaces~\cite{mohar-thomassen01}; and, in particular, our work is related to Hanani--Tutte type results for graphs on surfaces~\cite{pelsmajer-schaefer-stasi09, fulek-kyncl19, fulek-kyncl18socg}.
 In the language of these references, our algebraic description in this case provides a characterization of graphs admitting an independently even drawing into a given surface.